oracle/graal/truffle/docs/bytecode_dsl/BytecodeDSL.md

 ## Features

-Bytecode DSL supports a variety of features, including:
+The Bytecode DSL supports a variety of features, including:

-- **Expressive specifications**: Operations in Bytecode DSL are written using the same DSL as AST nodes, supporting many of the same expressive conveniences: specializations, inline caches, bind variables, and so on.
+- **Expressive specifications**: Operations in the Bytecode DSL are written using the same DSL as AST nodes, supporting many of the same expressive conveniences: specializations, inline caches, bind variables, and so on.

 - **Tiered interpretation**: To reduce start-up overhead and memory footprint, the Bytecode DSL can generate an uncached interpreter that automatically switches to a cached (specializing) interpreter when it gets hot, on a per-`RootNode` basis.

 - **Optimizations**: To improve interpreted performance, bytecode interpreters support boxing elimination, quickening, and more (see [Optimization](Optimization.md)).
 They also make use of Truffle's [host compilation](../HostCompilation.md).
-In the future, Bytecode DSL will support superintructions and automatic inference of quicken/superinstruction candidates.
+In the future, the Bytecode DSL will support superintructions and automatic inference of quicken/superinstruction candidates.

 - **Continuations**: Bytecode DSL interpreters support single-method continuations, which allow a method to be suspended and resumed at a later time (see the [Continuations tutorial][continuations]).